Professor Simon Hackett

 - International Social Work's facebook page: http://www.facebook.com/pages/International-Social-Work/145638255489875

-I am Principal of St Mary's College and I am Professor of Applied Social Sciences in SASS.
-I am a member of University Research Committee.
+I am Principal of St Mary's College, Professor of Applied Social Sciences in SASS and Deputy Head (Research and Scholarship) of the Durham Colleges.

-I am also Vice Chair of NOTA, a major European professional association which promotes work with offenders as a way of safeguarding children, see www.nota.co.uk
+I am Vice Chair and Chair Elect of NOTA, a major European professional association which promotes work with offenders as a way of safeguarding children, see www.nota.co.uk

 In 2011, I was Deputy Head of Faculty (Research) in the Faculty of Social Sciences and Health at Durham and, in 2008-2011 was Head of SASS.
 In my Faculty role, I had responsibilities for the management of research across the Faculty and chaired the Faculty Research and Ethics Committees.
 As Head of SASS, I had overall responsibility for the running of the School, its degree programmes, research, budget and academic community.